When you can write a character with a strong motivation, you will lose hours of your life…

 Look at your character’s backstory.
 Ask yourself a few questions:

-- What could they never get?
+- What could your character never get?

 - What did they have once, only to lose?